trm109/cwru-tdx-new-ticket-tool/README.md

 ## Installation:
 1. Install Tampermonkey (https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
 2. Click the Tamper Monkey Icon and select 'Create a new script'
-3. Replace the contents of the new script with (https://github.com/trm109/cwru-tdx-new-ticket-tool/blob/main/new-ticket-script.js)
+3. Replace the ALL contents of the new script with (https://github.com/trm109/cwru-tdx-new-ticket-tool/blob/main/new-ticket-script.js)
 4. Save the script.
 5. You should now see 3 new buttons when creating a ticket.